IainMF/Mens_Rights_NZ/Issues/State Obligations.md

 > States parties should **ensure that traditional, historical, religious or cultural attitudes are not used to justify violations** of women’s right to equality before the law and to equal enjoyment of all Covenant rights.
 States parties should **furnish appropriate information on those aspects of tradition, history, cultural practices and religious attitudes which jeopardize, or may jeopardize, compliance with article 3**, and indicate what measures they have taken or intend to take to overcome such factors. [^25]

 #### Removal of obstacles
-> These steps include the **removal of obstacles** to the equal enjoyment of such rights[^26]

-> The implementation of article 3, in relation to article 12, requires at a minimum the **removal of legal and other obstacles that prevent men and women from accessing and benefiting from health care on a basis of equality**.
-This includes, inter alia, addressing the ways in which gender roles affect access to determinants of health, such as water and food; the removal of legal restrictions on reproductive health provisions; the prohibition of female genital mutilation; and the provision of adequate training for health-care workers to deal with women’s health issues.[^27]

-##### Factors which impede
-> In order to fulfil the obligation set forth in article 3, States parties should take account of the factors which impede the equal enjoyment by women and men of each right specified in the Covenant.[^28]
+States must take into account the 'factors that impede'[^28]   men's enjoyment of their rights and remove any obstacles that prevent men's enjoyment of their rights.[^26] [^27]

+This naturally means identifying these obstacles.
+See **monitor and report**, and **plan of action**

 ##### Stereotypes
+States have an obligation to address stereotypes and prejudices that affect men's enjoyment of their rights.

-> 19. The obligation to protect requires States parties to take steps aimed directly at the **elimination of prejudices**, customary and all other practices that perpetuate the notion of inferiority or superiority of either of the sexes, and stereotyped roles for men and women.[^29]
+> The obligation to protect requires States parties to take steps aimed directly at the **elimination of prejudices**, customary and all other practices that perpetuate the notion of inferiority or superiority of either of the sexes, and stereotyped roles for men and women.[^29]

-> 22. Article 3 is a cross-cutting obligation and applies to all the rights contained in articles 6 to 15 of the Covenant.
+> Article 3 is a cross-cutting obligation and applies to all the rights contained in articles 6 to 15 of the Covenant.
 It requires **addressing gender-based social and cultural prejudices**, providing for **equality in the allocation of resources**, and promoting the sharing of responsibilities in the family, community and public life.[^30]

 > Since the adoption of the Covenant, the notion of the prohibited ground “sex” has evolved considerably to cover not only physiological characteristics but also the social construction of **gender stereotypes, prejudices and expected roles**, which have **created obstacles** to the equal fulfilment of economic, social and cultural rights.
 Thus, the refusal to hire a woman, on the ground that she might become pregnant, or the allocation of low-level or part‑time jobs to women based on the stereotypical assumption that, for example, they are unwilling to commit as much time to their work as men, constitutes discrimination.
 Refusal to grant paternity leave may also amount to discrimination against men.[^31]